The Delltones: 1984–1987 : Revival

-1988-1994: Futile experiment & Court case
+1988-1994: Futile experiment and court case

 In January 1988, the group performed as part of Australia's Bicentennial celebrations in front of Diana, Princess of Wales and Prince Charles.

 Also during 1988, the start of the digital music revolution, Wilson and Alan Freeman, along with Russell Dunlop, experimented with traditional DooWop harmony and digitally generated music, using a Fairlight synthesiser, to develop the album Oasis.
 Both Freeman and Wilson wrote several of the tracks – "One Man Woman", "Touch and Go" and "You Changed My Life".
 These were featured along with revised versions of Aussie classics such as: Cold Chisel's "Forever Now" and The Reels' "Love will find a Way".
 The album failed to impress radio or their fans at live performances.

 November 1988 saw Wilson and another of the original members of The Delltones, Brian Perkins, clash in court.
 Perkins, after seven years of absence from performing, formed a band called "The Dellies", a well-known Australian colloquialism for The Delltones, with ex-Delltones vocalist Danny Mayers, Sydney bass singer Max Wright, and Rikki Organ.
-Wilson claimed that Perkins was cashing in on The Delltones name, which Perkins didn't own, and that the similarity in names would cause confusion with agents and fans alike.
+Wilson claimed that Perkins was cashing in on The Delltones name, which Perkins did not own, and that the similarity in names would cause confusion with agents and fans alike.
 Perkins issued a counter claim for a share of The Delltones profits to date, claiming that the partnership he shared with Wilson had never been properly dissolved.
 Wilson won the court case and prevented Perkins from using the name.
-It was a bittersweet victory.

 During the 1980s and into the 1990s The Delltones had as their support acts some of the top, up-and-coming-stars of the country music industry, such as: Brett Parlane, James Blundell, and Adam Harvey.
 They also had Allan Caswell as a special guest on their live show towards the end of this period.
 In 1993, they teamed up with Caswell on the single "Stole My Heart Away" which was written by him.
 The song featured on many Country charts.

 In 1995, weary from constant touring, Nevin McLean and Alan Freeman left The Delltones.
 Later the same year, Nevin and Alan would team up with former Delltones drummer and musical director Leon Isackson, and Idris Jones from the Mixtures, to form another vocal band called Phoenix.
 The band won critical acclaim for their harmonies and stage show, winning several music awards including an "ACE" and "Mo Award" for excellence.